tlenz88/ChIPPy/scripts/README.md

     --normalization [-n]: If argument is provided, data is counts-per-million (CPM) normalized prior to plotting.
 This allows for direct comparison of samples regardless of sequencing depth.

-    --ymax [-y]: If argument is provided, all chromosome plots will use the maximum y-value for the entire binned dataset.
+    --ymax [-y]: If argument is provided, all chromosome plots will use this maximum y-value for the entire binned dataset.
 If not provided, each chromosome will use the maximum value for that chromosome.

 ## plot_gene_coverage.py